Mondol007/Deep-Learning-Projects/README.md

 - Split data into training, validation, and test sets, standardizing it based on the training split.
 - Built an LSTM model, trained it, and plotted the training/validation accuracy and loss.
 - Predicted and visualized temperature forecasts from the model.

+## Diffusion Models (Experimentation)

+### Quick Diffusion

+- Loaded the CIFAR-10 dataset and filtered it to retain only images of class 1 (airplanes).
+- Normalized the training images to a range of [-1, 1].
+- Created a time series for noise and clarity to use during training.
+- Defined functions to convert images, display examples, add noise, and generate time steps.
+- Developed a convolutional neural network model with residual blocks, max pooling, and upsampling layers.
+- Compiled the model using Adam optimizer and mean absolute error loss function.
+- Implemented a prediction function to generate images from random noise through multiple timesteps.
+- Trained the model using a custom training loop, incorporating noise into the images.
+- Adjusted the learning rate dynamically after each training round and visualized the model's predictions.

+### Stable Diffusion

+- Loaded the Stable Diffusion pipeline and related models (VAE, tokenizer, UNet, and scheduler) onto the GPU.
+- Defined functions for generating image latent from text prompts, decoding latent to images, and creating videos from image sequences.
+- Generated images from a series of prompts using the prompt-to-image function.
+- Encoded generated images into latent for further manipulation.
+- Perturbed latent to create variations of generated images.
+- Implemented a new scheduler for image-to-image generation, adjusting latents based on a starting timestep.
+- Produced and displayed images based on modified latent and new prompts.